 The first thing that strikes you about Ryan Blair, right from the first chapter, is the firmness of his convictions.
 He dropped out of school when he was on the dean’s list, he withheld his company’s IPO when $70 million was up for grabs.
 I believe not many would have taken the plunge ensconced in a position of sheer comfort.

-You won’t find many entrepreneurs who went from zero to one without having faced a major adversity.
-From collecting p**s-stained cans to tossing newspapers to getting fired for messing up a TV celebrity’s yogurt smoothie, Ryan Blair has had his fair share of rock bottom moments.
+You won’t find many entrepreneurs who went from zero to one without having faced a major adversity and Ryan Blair is no exception either.
+From collecting p**s-stained cans to tossing newspapers to getting fired for messing up a TV celebrity’s yogurt smoothie, Blair has had his fair share of rock bottom moments.
 But he kept on building and growing until there was no room for anything else.
 Failure, as long as it happens in the direction you wish to go, builds your perspective.

 Haters are going to hate no matter what you do.
 When you are successful, at no one else’s expense, even then, there will be people trying to get under your skin and secretively praying your bubble bursts.
 Can you help it?
 No. Blair advises the reader to continue doing the good work in life, and not to go around seeking the approval of every Tom, Dick and Harry.
 He wants you to take control of your life before someone else does.
 He warns, “If you want to be a successful entrepreneur, you can’t make excuses, and you sure as hell can’t take them, especially, not from yourself.”